Mary Bowne, Professor/ECE Coordinator

 - Completion of an approved bachelor’s Early Childhood Education Birth – Age 8 preparation program.

 - Completion of an approved Indian Studies course.

 - Pass the state designated content knowledge test.

 - Pass the state designated pedagogy test.

-- Complete a Suicide Awareness and Prevention training, available free online through the South Dakota Department of Education.
+- Completion of a Suicide Awareness and Prevention training, available free online through the South Dakota Department of Education.

 - Apply online with the South Dakota Department of Education.

-- Receive a written recommendation from institution of higher education (SDSU) verifying program completion.
+- Written recommendation from institution of higher education (SDSU) verifying program completion.

 Course Delivery Format

 Courses in Early Childhood Education are delivered face to face, online and hybrid (face to face and online combination).
 All ECE courses have practical applications in field experience settings in childcare and Pre-K-Grade 3.